dkrenn/jupyter-nbcelltesting/README.md

 Afterwards, the extension has to be installed an enabled for your jupyter-notebook.
 To do so, you have two options:

-1. Automatically via our `install-nbextension` script for `npm` by calling
+1. Automatically via our `install-nbcelltesting` script for `npm` by calling
   ```
-   $ npm run install-nbextension
+   $ npm run install-nbcelltesting
   ```
   Note that when following this approach, you can configure the level to which the extension should be installed with the environment variable `$PYFLAG`, which can